diogo4256/mlops_group_17/reports/README.md

 >
 > Answer:

 Our project is built within the PyTorch framework, and it has significantly facilitated the entire project lifecycle.
 Data preparation, model, training and predictions are built on top of the Pytorch library.
 The PyTorch ecosystem provided us a robust foundation, enabling us to efficiently implement our models.
-The models themselves are sourced from the PyTorch Image Models package, available at [PyTorch Image Models](https://github.com/huggingface/pytorch-image-models).
+The models themselves are sourced from the PyTorch Image Models package, available at [PyTorch Image Models](https://github.com/huggingface/pytorch-image-models) specifically the ResNet-50 (untrained).
 This choice of framework not only streamlined the implementation process but also offered us extensive community support and a variaty of pre-built models.
 The flexibility and scalability of PyTorch have proven instrumental in meeting the project's objectives, showcasing the framework's effectiveness in tackling machine learning operations challenges.

 ## Coding environment